philips-software/terraform-aws-rds/README.md

 | endpoint | The actual endpoint for the database. |
 | fqdn | he private DNS record for the database. |

+## Automated checks
+Currently the automated checks are limited.
+In CI the following checks are done for the root and each example.
+- lint: `terraform validate` and `terraform fmt`
+- basic init / get check: `terraform init -get -backend=false -input=false`

+## Generation variable documentation
+A markdown table for variables can be generated as follow.
+Generation requires awk and terraform-docs installed.

 ## Philips Forest